PsuAstro416/Spring2025/_assets/syllabus/preparation.md

 - ( PHYS 211 )

 Any student who is interested in the class and has not completed the above, should consult with the instructor before starting the class.
+For example, students with programming experience from Astro 97 are encouraged to participate, but must submit a prerequisite override course in LionPATH to be allowed to register.